All Products

 Note

-The parameters specified for a job are published along with the job and are used when the job runs on the production line.
-The parameters of the SQL compute are used when the job runs in an SQL editor.
+Parameters specified for a job are published with it and are used when the job runs in a pipeline.
+Session parameters are used when the job runs in the SQL editor.

 1. On the new Spark SQL job tab, click Publish.